 Budgets are tight so everyone in the media is working harder.
-When you consider that reporters now have to blog, tweet, etc. on top of what they did before, they have more stories to write, tighter deadlines and less time for research.
+Reporters have to blog, tweet, etc. on top of what they did before.
+They have more content to write, tighter deadlines and less time for research.

-Rather than being intimidated and thinking that they are doing you a favor by writing about you, approach the whole task of getting media coverage with a different, and more useful, mindset.
+Don’t be intimidated and think they’re doing you a favor by writing about you.
+Approach the whole task of getting media coverage with a more useful mindset.

-They need new and interesting content every single day and you can do them a favor by providing it!
+The media needs new and interesting content every single day!
+You’re doing them a favor by providing it!